The course is open to Biology master students.

 Administrative issues (Brightspace, timetables etc.): Contact: S. Wijfjes Email: S.T.S.Wijfjes-Chang@biology.leidenuniv.nl

 Academic issues: Coordinator: Prof.dr.M.K.
 Richardson Email: email@example.com

 The Top Lectures in Biology course consists of 6 lectures, selected by each MSc student from a preset program of 16 lectures (over two years) by invited experts from different fields of biology.
-Each lecture is organised by one of the research groups in the IBL that participate in the Masters (Biology) teaching, or by NCB Naturalis.
+Each lecture is organised by one of the research groups in the IBL that participate in the Masters (Biology) teaching, by NCB Naturalis or by CML.
 The level of each lecture is aimed at both MSc students and IBL staff.
 An important aspect of the course is to learn to critically evaluate scientific data, and the hypotheses and models derived from these data.
 The speakers actively participate in the teaching part.

 Course objectives: To provide the student with insight into specialist biological research, including the way in which complex research questions are formulated and analysed experimentally.

 Final qualifications: To be a more advanced MSc student with a broad theoretical background on a range of research topics in Biology who is able to understand lectures by specialists, and to critically assess the research presented.

 There are one or two Top Lectures per month, starting in February of each year, at times to be announced on Brightspace and on websites (e.g. IBL, Sciences).
 You may complete the 6 lectures and presentation in one year or over two years (with the end presentation in the second year).